rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 This section is some technical details about RsyncUI.

-## Sandboxed version

-Later in 2021 there will be released [a sandboxed version of RsyncUI](/post/sandboxversion/).

-## Config files

-Where does RsyncUI [save the files](/post/configfiles/) to permanent storage?

 ## The development of RsyncUI

 Why is [RsyncUI based on SwiftUI?](/post/development).
 There is some more [information about the development](/post/developmentdetails/).